dasporal/cooking.dasporal.fr/content/posts/cooking/tortilla.md

 tags: [snack, side, vegan]
 draft: false
 ---
-### Source : Joshua Weissman (😩)
+### Source : Internet Shaquille
 ### Preparation : 10 minutes
 ### Cuisson : ~ 1 minutes

 &nbsp;

 # Ingrédients
-- 346g de farine
-- 900ml d'eau
-- 6g de sel
-- 6g de levure chimique
-- 3 cuillères à soupe d'huile d'olive
+- 3 cups of flour
-- 190ml d'eau tiède
+- 2 tsp salt
+- 1 tsp baking powder
+- 1/3rd of a cup of fat (butter/coconut oil)
+- 1 cup of water

 &nbsp;

 # Recette
-- Mélanger tout sauf l'eau.
-- Incorporer doucement l'eau.
-- Pétrir la pâte jusqu'à ce qu'elle soit lisse.
-- Laisser reposer pendant 10 minutes.
-- Diviser et rouler en boules égales avant d'aplatir.
-- Cuire dans une poêle jusqu'à ce qu'elles gonflent.
-- Retourner jusqu'à fin de cuisson.
-- Déguster.
+- Knead
+- Rollup in balls of more or less 30g or 75g
+- Rest for 30 minutes
+- Roll as thin as possible
+- Throw on high heat pan for 30s